kmansoft/MoPubProto/readme.txt

 instances (say, orientation changes).

-1 - Put a real MoPub

-2 - Run the app
+1 - Run the app

-3 - Wait for the ad to load
+2 - Wait for the ad to load

-4 - Rotate the activity several times (say, 5 or more), waiting the ad to show (bind) each time
+3 - Rotate the activity several times (say, 5 or more), waiting the ad to show (bind) each time

-5 - Use Android Studio memory profiler to force GC (several times to be sure) then collect a heap dump
+4 - Use Android Studio memory profiler to force GC (several times to be sure) then collect a heap dump

-6 - Filter on MainActivity - you will see that all instances ever created (5 or more) are leaked
+5 - Filter on MainActivity - you will see that all instances ever created (5 or more) are leaked

-7 - Set a breakpoint in NativeAdViewHelper # getAdView, rotate the phone - inspect "static members" -> sNativeAdMap
+6 - Set a breakpoint in NativeAdViewHelper # getAdView, rotate the phone - inspect "static members" -> sNativeAdMap

     Even though we just forced garbage collection - sNativeAdMap will contain all ad views ever bound